What is the difference between a Gaming PC and A Video Editing PC?

 If you are building a video editing PC – do not hesitate to spend more money on the CPU if you want to run your programs faster.

-Now, let’s talk about the Graphics card and how much does it impact the video editing performance.
+Now, let’s talk about the Graphics card and how much it impacts the video editing performance.

-More powerful the GPU, gaming would be that much smoother.
+More powerful GPU, gaming would be that much smoother.

 It would be a recommendation to spend your money on GPU – when building a Gaming PC.